Rosalyn Drexler is an American artist born in the Bronx, New York, in 1926. She attended the High School of Music and Art in New York City before...

 Aged 50 Kent left the nunnery and had to start afresh.
 She couldn’t drive, she couldn’t cook and had never lived outside of the schedule of religious life.
 However for the last 18 years of her life, she produced vast amounts of art.
 She died aged 67 in 1986, leaving her copyrights and unsold works to the Sisters of the Immaculate Heart of Mary College Community.

 A quiet and private person, Kent wore a full nun’s habit, complete with veil and wimple.
 This monochrome black and white vestment was in stark contrast to the vibrancy of her colour drenched posters.
 The energy, enthusiasm and hopefulness of her work drew people in and touched their soul.
-Dr. Ray Smith, director of The Corita Art Centre said “I’ve never seen an artist that people have connected to so really intensely and enthusiastically.”
+Dr. Ray Smith, director of The Corita Art Centre said:

 Her dynamic screen-printed works mixed song lyrics, advertising slogans, biblical verses and literary quotes.
 And although never as celebrated as Andy Warhol, Robert Rauschenberg or Jasper Johns, critics say her work stands up easily alongside these pop art greats.

 Her screens, which could be copied and widely reproduced hark all the way back to the Russian agitprop posters of Mayakovsky.
 And even today her influence can be seen in the work of Shepard Fairey.
 His We The People posters were made downloadable as a resource for political protest.
 A century after her birth, it is clear that Kent was a Pop art pioneer in her own right, a driven experimental artist with something to say.